Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Credits

+- Direct feature contributions include:
-- GameWyrm for contributing this mod's in-game console, in-game tracker, and the banner art
+	- GameWyrm: this mod's in-game console, early versions of the in-game tracker, the banner art image, and the "Quality of Life" mod settings
-- Smaller direct code/content contributors, including: thestrangepie (suitless logic), hopop201 (location names/descriptions), dgarroDC (bug fix)
+	- hanophora: Suit Log integration
+	- magic.exe: the items-only PopTracker pack
+	- msyverw: Forgotten Castaways integration
+	- MYoshua64: Ice Physics, HUD Corruption, Map Disable, Suit Puncture and Supernova Trap items
+	- RS-Mind: Forgotten Castaways integration and Randomize Stranger Codes mod setting
+	- t-rbernard: Death Link Roulette mod settings
+	- thestrangepie: `shuffle_spacesuit: true` / "suitless" logic
+- dgarroDC, hopop201, ScipioWright and Zannick for smaller direct contributions (bug fixes, typo fixes, spoiler-proofing, etc)
+- clubby789, dgarroDC, GameWyrm, glitchewski, JohnCorby, nebula, Trifid, viovayo, xen and others from the "Outer Wilds Modding" Discord server for help learning how to mod Unity games in general and Outer Wilds in particular, and creating the other OW mods that this randomizer relies on or is often played with
 - Amada, Axxroy, DCBomB, Groot, Hopop, Onemario, qwint, Rever, Scipio, Snow, and others in the "Archipelago" Discord server for feedback, discussion and encouragement
-- clubby789, dgarroDC, GameWyrm, glitchewski, JohnCorby, nebula, Trifid, viovayo, xen and others from the "Outer Wilds Modding" Discord server for help learning how to mod Unity games in general and Outer Wilds in particular, and creating the other OW mods that this randomizer relies on or is often played with
 - Nicopopxd for creating the Outer Wilds "Manual" for Archipelago
 - Flitter for talking me into trying out Archipelago randomizers in the first place
 - All the Archipelago contributors who made that great multi-randomizer system